The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 • The members of the partnership give their share to the investors through the sale of property that belongs to the partnership;

-• A decision is made not to pay the shareholders their part of the profit.
+• A decision is made not to pay shareholders their share of the profits.

-The procedure for the distribution of profits of a unitary enterprise (unitary enterprise)
+Procedure for distribution of profit of a unitary enterprise (unitary enterprise)

-The UE itself is characterized by the fact that it does not have ownership of the property that is assigned to it.
-The UE can dispose of the property only if the owner agrees, that is, directly to the Russian Federation.
+The UE itself is characterized by the fact that it does not have ownership rights to the property that is assigned to it.
+The UE can dispose of property only if the owner agrees, that is, the Russian Federation itself.

-Based on the developed documentation, the profit that was received by the unitary enterprise from works or services, or products sold will be directed to production, to social services. service according to standards.
-All norms are developed by the RF Ministry of Finance.
+Based on the developed documentation, the profit that was received unitary enterprise from work or services, or products sold will be directed to production, to social. service according to standards.
+All standards are developed by the Ministry of Finance of the Russian Federation.

-The rest of the profit will be withdrawn in favor of the federal budget.
+The remainder of the profit will be withdrawn in favor of the federal budget.

-Quite often, questions arise as to whether it is possible to make the payment of profits by property.
+Quite often questions arise as to whether it is possible to pay profits with property.
 Typically, these situations arise among LLC participants.
-The law does not limit the form of distribution of profits in any way.
-This means that it is permissible to distribute profits in non-cash form.
-This is confirmed by the existence of judicial practice on this issue.
+The law does not limit the form of profit distribution in any way.
+This means that it is permissible to distribute profits in non-monetary form.
+This is confirmed by the presence of judicial practice on this issue.

-The charter can stipulate the type of property for which the payment of profit is planned.
+The charter can stipulate the type of property with which profit is planned to be paid.
 It is clear that such a decision must be supported by the meeting of shareholders.
-If the general meeting does not make such a decision, then the distribution is carried out only in money.
+If the general meeting does not make such a decision, then the distribution is made only in money.

 Based on the current legislation, we can say that the following deadlines have been established: